OpenAEV-Platform/client-python/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Ask for a new feature to be implemented in OpenBAS
+about: Ask for a new feature to be implemented in OpenAEV
 title: ''
 labels: feature, needs triage
 assignees: ''